danielb2/slack-standup/README.md

 Requirements:

+These are the `env`, file and directory requirements.
+Go to setup and follow those steps to setup your system.

     1. ENV['HOME'] directory
+        a) this should already be set type: `env` to see your environment variables

     2. ENV['EDITOR'] or add to .slackrc.json as "editor".
 EX: "/usr/bin/vim"
+        a) `export EDITOR=“subl -w"` or `export EDITOR=“vim"`

     3. $HOME/.standup directory
+        a) need to create

     4. $HOME/.slackrc.json file - has to be valid JSON
+        a) need to create

 Setup: